xenith/django-base-template/README.md

 overly-complicated for a simple project template.
 (Though it does provide some very good real-world use examples.)

-This project template is designed for Django 1.4's new startproject template option.
-This version of the project template is designed for Django 1.7.
+This project template is designed for Django startproject template option.
+This version of the project template is designed for Django 1.8.

-As much as I could, all the code has been updated to use the new suggested layout and functionality in Django 1.7.
+As much as I could, all the code has been updated to use the any suggested layouts and functionality in Django 1.8.

 [playdoh]: https://github.com/mozilla/playdoh
 [twoscoops]: https://github.com/twoscoops/django-twoscoops-project